cinderblocks/CoreJ2K/README.md

 ▄█████  ▄▄▄  ▄▄▄▄  ▄▄▄▄▄    ██ ████▄ ██ ▄█▀
 ██     ██▀██ ██▄█▄ ██▄▄     ██  ▄██▀ ████
 ▀█████ ▀███▀ ██ ██ ██▄▄▄ ████▀ ███▄▄ ██ ▀█▄
-A Managed and Portable JPEG 2000 Codec for .NET Platforms
+A Managed and Portable JPEG2000 Codec for .NET Platforms
 ```

 ****